-The survivor benefit is increased and compounded by 3% each January 1 following the first full year of receiving this benefit.
-If the deceased member was an annuitant, the 3% increase is effective on January 1 after the benefit began.
+The survivor benefit is increased by 3% or the annual unadjusted percentage increase in the Consumer Price Index-U, whichever is less, each January 1 following the first full year of receiving this benefit.
+The increase is compounded based on the previous year's survivor benefit.
+If the deceased member was an annuitant, the increase is effective on January 1 after the benefit began.
+The survivor's increase is not payable prior to age 67.